Learning Data-adaptive Nonparametric Kernels

 \section{Conclusion}

 In this work, we propose an effective data-adaptive strategy to enhance the model flexibility for nonparametric kernel learning based algorithms.
-M1.12{\link{R1.12}}{In our DANK model, a multiplicative scale factor for each entry of the Gram matrix can be learned from the data, leading to an improved data-adaptive kernel.
-As a result of such data-driven scheme, the model flexibility of our DANK model embedded in SVM (for classification) and SVR (for regression) is demonstrated by the experiments on synthetic and real datasets.
-Specifically, this model can be learned in one-stage process with $\mathcal{O}(1/t^2)$ convergence rate due to the studied gradient-Lipschitz continuous property, where $t$ is the iteration number.
-That means, we can simultaneously train the SVM or SVR along with optimizing the data-adaptive matrix by a projected gradient method with Nesterov's acceleration.} In addition, we develop a decomposed-based scalable approach to make our DANK model feasible to large datasets, of which the effectiveness has been verified by both experimental results and theoretical demonstration.
+In our DANK model, a multiplicative scale factor for each entry of the Gram matrix can be learned from the data, leading to an improved data-adaptive kernel.
+As a result of such data-driven scheme, the model flexibility of our DANK model embedded in SVM (for classification) and SVR (for regression) is demonstrated by the experiments on synthetic and real data sets.
+Besides, by introducing the low-rank constraint/regularizer and the bounded constraint/regularizer into our model, the learned kernel (matrix) exhibits a fast eigenvalue decay, which would be helpful to obtain good generalization properties.
+Accordingly, the used constraints/regularizers are able to provide a controllable trade-off between model flexibility and complexity.
+Furthermore, our DANK model can be learned in an one-stage process with $\mathcal{O}(1/t^2)$ convergence rate due to the studied gradient-Lipschitz continuous property, where $t$ is the iteration number.
+That means, we can simultaneously train the SVM or SVR along with optimizing the data-adaptive matrix by a projected gradient method with Nesterov's acceleration.
+In addition, we develop a decomposed-based scalable approach to make our DANK model feasible to large data sets, of which the effectiveness has been verified by both experimental results and theoretical demonstration.

+Extending our work to the case of deep kernel framework is an exciting avenue for future research, not limited to the ``shallow" kernel.
+When extending to a multi-layer framework, we could optimize the parameters in a layer-by-layer way during the training process.

+\acks{ This work was partly supported by National Key Research Development Project (No.2018AAA0100702), the National Natural Science Foundation of China (NSFC, No.61876107, U1803261, 61977046, 61973162), Committee of Science and Technology, Shanghai, China (No. 19510711200), the Fundamental Research Funds for the Central Universities (No: 30920032202), CCF-Tencent Open Fund (No: RAGR20200101), and the ``Young Elite Scientists Sponsorship Program" by CAST (No: 2018QNRC001).\\ We thank Prof. Johan A.K.
+Suykens for some helpful suggestions on this paper.
+Jie Yang and Xiaolin Huang are corresponding authors.}

 \appendices